-Dr. Aysola attended medical school at the University of Pittsburgh, completed a residency in Internal Medicine and Pediatrics at William Beaumont Hospital - Royal Oak, and is currently an assistant professor of medicine and assistant professor of pediatrics at the Perelman School of Medicine.
-In addition to these clinical duties, she is the Chair of Penn Medicine’s Health Equity Alliance and Executive Director for the Penn Medicine Center for Health Advancement within the Office of the CMO, giving her expertise in program administration, public and community health, and research.
+Dr. Aysola attended medical school at the University of Pittsburgh, completed a residency in internal medicine and pediatrics at William Beaumont Hospital - Royal Oak, and is currently an assistant professor of medicine and assistant professor of pediatrics at the Perelman School of Medicine.
+In addition to these clinical duties, she is the chair of Penn Medicine’s Health Equity Alliance and executive director for the Penn Medicine Center for Health Equity Advancement within the Office of the Chief Medical Officer.

-Dr. Guerra attended medical school at the University of Rochester, completed her residency in Internal Medicine at the University of Rochester Strong Memorial Hospital, and is currently the Ruth C. & Raymond G. Perelman Associate Professor of Medicine at the Perelman School of Medicine.
-In addition to her clinical duties, she also serves as Vice Chair of Diversity and Inclusion of the Department of Medicine and Associate Director of Diversity and Outreach at the Abramson Cancer Center, giving her expertise in evaluation, outreach, and research.
+Dr. Guerra attended medical school at the University of Rochester, completed her residency in internal medicine at the University of Rochester Strong Memorial Hospital, and is currently the Ruth C. & Raymond G. Perelman Associate Professor of Medicine at the Perelman School of Medicine.
+In addition to her clinical duties, she also serves as Vice Chair of Diversity and Inclusion of the Department of Medicine and Associate Director of Diversity and Outreach at the Abramson Cancer Center.

 Ms. Annette Silva, LPN, has worked in community health and outreach as a clinical nurse for almost 30 years.
 Her bilingual (English/Spanish) and bicultural background (United States/Latin America) provides the ideal framework for her service in the Latino community.
 From 1992 to 2006, she worked as a community health nurse in Kennett Square, Pennsylvania.
 Since 2008, Annette has served as Puentes de Salud’s community nurse liaison, a position in which she actively engages in education programs, social services, and clinical care for underserved communities.